odedbein/SEL_public/README.md

 ### 3.1 first level scripts:
 I had to modify some of the toolbox scripts to debug them, first level scripts are scripts that are used to run the analysis in the participant level. they are found in this folder.The wrapper script calls them.

+## 4. Associative learning univariate activation

+This analysis is reported in Supp.
+Note 11.
+Whole brain univariate analysis, during the associative learning task.

+The relevant scripts are described in section 1, PreprocessingAndModel.
+Group level analysis was done using SPM's gui, and the specific comparisons are described in the Supplementary Note 11.

 ## misc group level
 Mostly, the analyses scripts above created a data structure with all subjects and all bins/conditions etc, and did most of the group level stats and plots.
 This folder does the group level analyses for some analyses, as is explained in the different chunks of code in SEL_analysis_for_paper code.